 but also on varied and sundry topics: The impact of the Theo van Gogh assasination; Gay Amsterdam; Red Light District; Writers in literary Amsterdam; Walks on the wild side; Development of the harbour area; Amsterdam city planning from 1880-1920-1950-2005

-You also have another option - after a ride in my car - to visit the historic centers of towns like Alkmaar, Haarlem, Leiden, Den Haag, Delft and many other towns like the Rotterdam harbour, or Gouda.
+You also have another option - after a ride by train (40% rebate) - to visit the historic centers of towns like Alkmaar, Haarlem, Leiden, Den Haag, Delft and many other towns like the Rotterdam harbour, or Gouda.

 You may also arrange this VIP treatment for business contacts or friends.
 This cultural organisation office will take care of a memorable experience.

 * Drs.
 Kees Kaldenbach is your private "scholar-lecturer on culture tours".